Mostafa-ashraf19/Deep_Learning_projects/README.md

 # Deep Learning projects

-this repo contain some projects make it during learn Deep learning
+this repo contains some projects make it during learn Deep learning

 ---
 ## Prerequisites